 The Adventist Gospel of Personal Protection

-And when pastors from other denominations observed how Adventist teachings were attracting numerous church members, they began to create and adopt their own Second Coming doctrines ― with Jehovah’s Witnesses, Evangelicals, and Fundamentalists leading the pack.
-And now only 174 years after Miller’s initial prediction of Christ’s return, variations of his doctrine have been adopted by most evangelical and fundamentalist denominations, along with tens-of-thousands of non-denominational churches.
+Then when pastors from other denominations observed how Adventist teachings were attracting church members, they began to create and adopt their own Second Coming doctrines – with Jehovah’s Witnesses, Evangelicals, and Fundamentalists leading the pack.
+And now at almost 200 years after Miller’s initial prediction of Christ’s return, variations of his doctrine have been adopted by evangelical and fundamentalist denominations, along with tens-of-thousands of non-denominational churches.

-At the present time, there are over 285 million Evangelical Christians, 20 million Adventists, 15 million fundamentalists, and 3 million Jehovah’s Witnesses — all of whom ignore the Scriptures you will read in the rest of this volume, and teach some variation of William Miller’s doctrine of the imminent return of Jesus Christ.
+At the present time, there are over 285 million Evangelical Christians, 20 million Adventists, 15 million fundamentalists, and 3 million Jehovah’s Witnesses — all of which ignore the Scriptures you will read in the rest of this volume, as their churches teach some variation of William Miller’s doctrine of the imminent return of Jesus Christ.